Wide vs Narrow Dips – Which is better

 Dips at home

-You don’t need a gym to do a dip!
-There are many tools you can find online or around your home that can help you with your dips.
+A dip does not necessitate the use of a gym.
+There are numerous tools available online or in your home that can assist you with your dips.

 - Dip Stand